dzaima/keyboard/readme.md

 You can try to use both at the same time, but be aware, problems might arise.

 To modify the keyboard layouts, you'll need to get [Processing](processing.org/), and edit `generator/kbd.txt`.
-Then, after running `generator.pde` in Processing, the AHK files should be updated (you'll need to re-launch them though.)
+Then, after running `generator.pde` in Processing, the files should be updated (you'll need to re-launch them though.)

-This contains a box drawing character creator too, which uses a part of [MarkLodato's JavaScript Box Drawing Library](https://github.com/MarkLodato/js-boxdrawing) - press alt+Numpad5 (or just Numpad5 if on the 2nd keyboard) to enter the box drawing mode, then click Numpad2/4/6/8 to add lines to the corresponding direction, and finish with another click on Numpad5 (alt not required).
+The Windows version contains a box drawing character creator, which uses a part of [MarkLodato's JavaScript Box Drawing Library](https://github.com/MarkLodato/js-boxdrawing) - press alt+Numpad5 (or just Numpad5 if on the 2nd keyboard) to enter the box drawing mode, then click Numpad2/4/6/8 to add lines to the corresponding direction, and finish with another click on Numpad5 (alt not required).
 Clicks on the corner numbers count for the two closest directions.

 ### examples: